reenisc2/Shushme/README.md

 ### Version 1.0.15 (4/26/2019)

-One main page, only 1 decimal place for radius.
+On main page, only 1 decimal place for radius.
 Resize circle while dragging marker.
 Some clean up.